 - Find out who’s providing the service and how much your client is paying.

-- Crunch the numbers to see if you can save your customer money or provide them with better service than what they are currently getting.
+- Crunch the numbers to see if you can save your customer money or provide them with better service than what they are currently getting, at a bookkeeping rate that is fair to both you and them.

 - Create your presentation and schedule time with your client to make your pitch.